simpler-env/SimplerEnv/ADDING_NEW_ENVS_ROBOTS.md

 1. Add your robot urdf to `ManiSkill2_real2sim/mani_skill2/assets/descriptions`.
 Then, create a test robot script in `tools/robot_object_visualization` to visualize the robot in the SAPIEN viewer.
 You can use the existing scripts as a reference by changing the loaded urdf path and the initial joint positions (qpos).
    - For SAPIEN viewer control, see [here](#sapien-viewer-controls)
    - For the `visual matching` evaluation setup, you might want to recolor the robot to reduce the real-to-sim perception and evaluation gap.
 Given a real-world observation image, you can pick a color on the robot arm (a relatively bright color is recommended) using tools like GPick, and then use this color to bucket-paint the robot gripper or the robot arm texture images using tools like GIMP.
+   - If you notice strange behaviors on certain robot links, this is most likely caused by mesh penetration.
+In this case, you can either (1) remesh the corresponding links in Blender and modify robot urdf when necessary; (2) ignore the collision between the problem-causing robot link and the relevant links (see agents/robots/widowx.py for an example).

 2. Create a new robot agent implementation in `ManiSkill2_real2sim/mani_skill2/agents/robots` (which inherit `ManiSkill2_real2sim/mani_skill2/agents/base_agent.py`).
 You can use the existing robot implementations as a reference.
    - Add a set of controller configurations for the robot arm and the robot gripper.
 See more controller details in `ManiSkill2_real2sim/mani_skill2/agents/controllers/` and their base class `ManiSkill2_real2sim/mani_skill2/agents/base_controller.py`.
 You can also add more controller implementations there.